A Weight-aware-based Multi-source Unsupervised Domain Adaptation Method for Human Motion Intention Recognition: Introduction

-For challenge 2, the current MUDA methods are mainly constructed based on the distribution-weighted hypothesis, where the source domain is represented by a convex combination of multi-source domains \cite{blitzer2007learning}.
-Most scholars \cite{zhao2018adversarial,li2018extracting,9863762,ren2023single} calculated the source domain weight through the estimated discrepancy between source and target domains and optimized the weighted sum loss of multiple sources to improve the accuracy of classification.
-However, the weight learned by the above method lacks interpretability and cannot capture the complex relationship between domains \cite{wang2023class}, and there is a gap between the divergence in theories and algorithms for MUDA methods.
+\tc{For challenge 2, the current MUDA methods \cite{chen2024multi,wen2020domain,deng2023mixture,yan2017mind,yao2021multisource,wen2024maximum,9380556,hu2023swl} introduced the source domain weight to integrate source domain differences and optimize the weighted sum loss of multiple sources to improve the accuracy of classification.} The source domain weight is mainly calculated through two types: solving optimization problem about domain weight \cite{chen2024multi,wen2020domain,deng2023mixture} and estimating domain weight based on the discrepancy or similarity between source and target domains \cite{yan2017mind,yao2021multisource,wen2024maximum,9380556,hu2023swl}. \tc{However, the first type may consume more computation cost when the parameter space of optimization problem is high.
+The second type may not better capture the discrepancy or similarity relationship between domains \cite{wang2023class} when source and target distributions are complex.} \tc{In addition, the theoretical foundations of weight-based MUDA methods are not complete, and there is still a gap between theory and algorithms.}

-To solve the above problems, we extend the margin disparity discrepancy in SUDA theory to MUDA and propose a novel weighted MUDA algorithm (WMDD) motivated by the margin disparity discrepancy \cite{zhang2019bridging} and distribution-weighted hypothesis \cite{blitzer2007learning}, where the new generalization bound of MUDA is proven and the new method for determining the source domain weight is given.
-Moreover, this paper theoretically and empirically validates that WMDD can learn diverse features and adapt well to unknown target subject in HMI recognition tasks.
-Fig. \ref{fig1} shows the overview of the proposed WMDD.
-The contributions of this paper are given below. \begin{enumerate} \item A theory of MUDA is developed based on margin disparity discrepancy and a novel weight-aware-based MUDA algorithm is proposed for HMI recognition. \item The MDD between each source domain and target domain is estimated by auxiliary classifiers, which can adjust the source domain weight adaptively. \item A lightweight network is designed to guarantee the real-time of classification and adversarial learning is utilized to further improve the generalization ability. \end{enumerate}
+\tx{To solve the above problems, motivated by the margin disparity discrepancy \cite{zhang2019bridging} and distribution-weighted hypothesis \cite{blitzer2007learning}, we extend MDD in SUDA that contains more generalization information to MUDA field to accurately measure the discrepancy between source and target domains, and propose a novel weighted MUDA algorithm (WMDD), where the MDD is estimated by the auxiliary classifiers and source domain weight is adjusted by the estimated MDD.
+Moreover, the new generalization bound of MUDA is provided and proven, and the gap between theory and algorithm is analyzed in detail.
+In addition, the theoretical and empirical results validate that WMDD can learn diverse features and adapt well to unknown target subject in HMI recognition tasks.} Fig. \ref{fig1} shows the overview of the proposed WMDD method.
+The contributions of this paper are given below. \begin{enumerate} \item \tc{A theory of MUDA is developed based on margin disparity discrepancy, and a novel weight-aware-based MUDA algorithm is proposed for HMI recognition.} \item The MDD between each source domain and target domain is estimated by auxiliary classifiers, which can adjust the source domain weight adaptively. \item \tc{A lightweight network is designed to guarantee the real-time of classification, and adversarial learning is utilized to further improve the generalization ability.} \end{enumerate}

 The framework of this paper is as follows: Section \ref{sec:Related work} introduces the related works about HMI recognition and MUDA.
 Section \ref{Theoretical Analysis} develops the new theory of MUDA, where the generalization bound for MUDA is proven.
 Section \ref{method} bridges the gap between MUDA theory and algorithm, and gives the detailed training steps of proposed method WMDD.
 Section \ref{sec:experiments} presents the performance of WMDD on HMI recognition tasks and verifies the advantages of the designed mechanism.
 Section \ref{Discussion} further discusses the multi-source UDA theory and algorithm.
 Section \ref{Conclusion} summarizes the entire work.